The Roborock S5 Review: an Intelligent and Powerful Robot Vacuum Cleaner You Always Wished To Have

 The HEPA filter is washable.
 It is ideal for those who suffer from allergies and asthma

 LDS & SLAM technology

-The LDS sensor scans a room to obtain the distance information.
-13 sensors are located all over the body help the robot to navigate around, it "see" walls and other obstacles and prevent bumping.
+The LDS sensor scans a room to obtain distance information.
+13 sensors are located all over the body help the robot to navigate around, they "see" walls and other obstacles and prevent bumping.
 The robot avoids drop-offs.
 After the map has been built, the SLAM algorithm calculates the best way to clean the area.
 The plan can be seen in the Mi Home app.
-In the app, I can see where the Roborock already cleaned and track it in real-time.
+In the app, I can see where the Roborock has already cleaned.

 The app allows setting zoned cleanup and target point.
 By drawing a rectangle on a map, I make the robot stay inside the zone I set.
 Target point sends the Roborock wherever you want by tapping on the map on a particular area.
 When setting "zoned cleanup," I can choose how many times it should clean (up to 3 times).

 Every time the Roborock S5 starts working, it rebuilds the map once again.
-It takes a few seconds for the robot to start cleaning, I was surprised how fast it creates a map.
+It takes a few seconds for the robot to start cleaning, I was surprised how fast it creates a plan.

 UPDATE: The new firmware update allows the robot to save the map if you turn this feature on in the app settings.

 When the battery lows down to 20%, the Roborock docks itself, recharge to 80% and returns to the point it left off to resume the cleaning until it covers the whole area.

 It spent about 40 minutes to clean my 50 square meters apartment (the 360 S6 had the job done for the same amount of time by the way).